High Viscosity in Lubrication: Benefits, Applications & Best Practices

 1. Operating Temperature

-- For high temperatures: Choose a high-viscosity index lubricant to prevent thinning.
+- High temperatures: choose a high-viscosity index lubricant to prevent thinning.

-- For cold environments: Use synthetic lubricants for better flowability.
+- Cold environments: Use synthetic lubricants for better flowability.

 2. Load and Speed Conditions

-- High load, slow speed: Require higher viscosity for better film strength.
+- High load, slow speed: Requires higher viscosity for better film strength.

-- Low load, high speed: Need lower viscosity to reduce frictional losses.
+- Low load, high speed: Needs lower viscosity to reduce frictional losses.

 3. Manufacturer Recommendations